 Parodies

-These are songs that take the song as a base and change the lyrics but keep the rhythm and rhyming style.
+These songs take the song as a base and change the lyrics but keep the rhythm and rhyming style.

 Weird Al Yankovich is the most well-known parody artist out there.
 That’s his schtick.
 He parodies songs with a rather odd twist.
-Weird Al parodied Madonna’s “Like a Virgin” into “Like a Surgeon”, a song about a surgeon and his plights.
-His songs are all extremely funny songs, as is this example which is “Word Crimes”, a parody of Robin Thicke’s “Blurred Lines”
+Weird Al parodied Madonna’s “Like a Virgin” into “Like a Surgeon,” a song about a surgeon and his plights.
+His songs are all extremely funny, as is this example which is “Word Crimes”, a parody of Robin Thicke’s “Blurred Lines.”

-A lot of these are meant to be comedic that are simply humorous.
-But the topic can range depending on the artist and what the artist wants to present to their audience.
+A lot of these are meant to be comedic and are simply humorous.
+However, the topic can vary depending on the artist and what the artist wants to present to their audience.
 These topics can be about politics, activism, awareness, or education.
 CollegeHumor parodied Nicki Minaj’s “Anaconda” to create a song that teaches listeners about anacondas.

 Mashups